joecodecreations/dual-system-wireless-hid-controller/README.md

 # Installation

-Run `pip install -r requirements.txt` to install the requirements
+1. Run `pip install -r requirements.txt` to install the requirements

+2. load `tx.ino` on one of the ATMEGA32U4s and `rx.ino` on the other.

+    You can use `Arduino` software to do this.

 # Running the software